-Miami Dade College President Dr. Eduardo J. Padrón to Receive Univision’s 2012 Corazón Award Friday, May 18
+Miami Dade College President Dr. Eduardo J. Padrón to Receive an Honorary Doctorate from Brown University May 26

-Dr. Padrón’s has served as president of Miami Dade College, the nation’s largest institution of higher education, since 1995.
+President Padrón has led Miami Dade College, the nation’s largest institution of higher education, since 1995.
 His energetic leadership also extends to many of the nation’s leading organizations.
-He is the immediate past chair of the prestigious American Council on Education and immediate past chair of the Association of American Colleges and Universities.
-He also serves on the boards of the Federal Reserve; Council on Foreign Relations and the Business/Higher Education Forum among other major national organizations.
+He is the past chair of the prestigious American Council on Education, past chair of the Association of American Colleges and Universities and past chair of the Federal Reserve Bank, Miami Branch.
 During his career, he has also been selected to serve on posts of national prominence by six American Presidents, most recently as chair of the White House Initiative on Educational Excellence for Hispanic Americans by President Obama.
-Padrón was also recently named one of TIME magazine’s “10 Best College Presidents,” one of the eight most “influential college leaders” in the U.S. in the Washington Post and the “Floridian of the Year” by Florida Trend magazine.
+In addition, he is an Ascend Fellow at the Aspen Institute and a board member of the Council on Foreign Relations, among other organizations.
+President Padrón was also recently named one of TIME magazine’s “10 Best College Presidents,” one of the eight most “influential college leaders” in the U.S. in the Washington Post and the inaugural “Floridian of the Year” by Florida Trend magazine.

 Internationally, President Padrón’s accomplishments have been recognized by numerous nations and organizations including the Republic of France, which named him Commandeur in the Ordre des Palms Académiques; the Republic of Argentina, which awarded him the Order of San Martin; and Spain’s King Juan Carlos II, who bestowed upon him the Order of Queen Isabella.